Flooding is a significant concern in the Upper Midwest (Illinois, Indiana, Iowa, Michigan, Minnesota, and Wisconsin).

 Response and recovery funding programs do require a Presidential Disaster Declaration.
 Their primary objectives are to take action immediately before, during, or directly after an emergency to save lives, protect property, and help communities recover — and to coordinate efforts and processes to bring about the immediate, medium-term, and long-term regeneration of a community following an emergency.

-Hazard Mitigation Grant Program (HMGP): HMGP provides funds to reduce disaster losses and help communities recover from emergencies.
+- Hazard Mitigation Grant Program (HMGP): HMGP provides funds to reduce disaster losses and help communities recover from emergencies.
 Funds are available in areas with a Presidential Disaster Declaration and a locally adopted hazard mitigation plan.
-Projects can include retrofitting buildings, purchasing hazard-prone property, and improving infrastructure
+Projects can include retrofitting buildings, purchasing hazard-prone property, and improving infrastructure.

 Construction of a new dam after a massive flooding event in Lake Delton, Wisconsin.